-It is designed to be used at normal seat height.
+It is designed to be used at normal seat height, and will fit people from 4'8" to 6'8" tall.
 It is not a sit stand stool, and using it too high for your leg length will lose the benefits for your back.
 If you need to sit very low down (for you) you'll probably prefer a horizontal seat.
 It can be adapted to be horizontal, and we can make it with a very low gas lift - please ask.

 Swivelling and possible floor wear.